-While we were running our own Bed & Breakfast service in Edinburgh I liked to offer freshly baked food to guests each morning.
-Offering muffins was an easy decision, because nearly everyone loves them and they’re so quick to make; if guests said they’d like some, I knew I could have them ready in almost no time.
+While we were running our own Bed & Breakfast in Edinburgh we liked to offer freshly baked food to guests each morning.
+Offering Spiced Apple Muffins was an easy decision because nearly everyone seemed to love them.
+If guests said they’d like some, I knew I could have them ready in almost no time at all.

 Prep time: 15 minutes

 Oven temperature: 200ºC for the first 5 minutes then 180ºC for 15-18 minutes

 Makes 8 muffins

 - 220g plain white flour or GF baking mix

 - 80g brown sugar

 - 150ml oat milk (foamable if possible, it helps to make it lighter)

 - 2 Granny Smith apples, grated or cut into a small dice – skin on

 - 45ml water